who?

 RTFM

-I was educated in London (UK) and spent most of my time staying up the late into the night to listen on the radio to LBC’s Nightline.
+I was educated in London (UK) at Emanuel School7.
 I graduated with a BSc (Hons) in Design and Innovation from The Open University.
-I went to Camberwell College of Art (who are apparently quite good) and was awarded a Master in Fine Art (MFA).
+I went to Camberwell College of Arts (who are apparently quite good8) and was awarded a Master of Arts in Visual Arts: Fine Art Digital (which is quite a mouthful).

 Most of my career is spent in greenfield projects, to do the thinking and hand-on heavy lifting.
 When I do brownfield it is because something has gone terribly wrong and somebody needs it fixed yesterday.
 I’ve seen (and made) enough mistakes to know where the bodies are buried; and if I don’t know, I’m pretty good at sniffing them out.

-After my mid-life detour art school to get a MFA, an unexpected NMI to raise humans6, survive COVID, and other timeline events, I’ve returned to my roots: programming and building systems build for an audience of one.
-But as any veteran of the protocol wars knows: a system for one person is easily adapted to be multi-tenant multi-protocol utility^2, isn’t it?
+After my mid-life detour to art school to get an MA (not as easy as you’d think), an unexpected NMI to raise humans9, survive COVID, and other timeline events, I’ve returned to my roots: programming and building systems build for an audience of “one” in the internet10.
+As any veteran knows: a system for “one” is easily adapted to be a multi-tenant multi-protocol thing with utility and panache.
+No more clues.

 I live in the EU.